greenm01/ec4x/docs/ec4x_specs.md

 ## XYZ\.1 Upgrades

-Houses may invest SATs to upgrade technologies, which are purchased in levels.
+Houses may invest XMR to upgrade technologies, which are purchased in levels.
 TODO: table with cost

 Technology upgrades may be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
 Levels must be purchased in sequential order, and only one level per technology each upgrade cycle.